savannahostrowski/cats/README.md

   - [ ] add spinner on rating cat with delay
   - [ ] make it so that you can't rate cats more than once (use local storage?)
   - [ ] make the all cats page sorted from highest to lowest (make it a scoreboard)
+  - [ ] drag and drop images with preview
+  - [ ] upload to azure blob storage?